 - Maintain awareness of emerging issues that could impact the profession.

 - Extra Responsibilities due to periodic or unexpected organizational items, i.e. strategic planning

 - Adhere to the Policy on Responsibilities and Conduct of Members of the Board of Directors.

 SOA Meeting Requirements

-- Three Board meetings per year (meetings are 1½ days in length, plus approximately a ½ day to read meeting material):
+- Three Board meetings per year or as needed (meetings are 1½ days in length, plus approximately a ½ day to read meeting material):

 - June (held in conjunction with the SOA Health Meeting)

 - October (held in conjunction with the SOA Annual Meeting)

-- Conference calls between board meetings that are 90 minutes long
+- Conference calls between Board meetings that are 90 minutes long or as needed

 - Incoming Board Member Orientation Meeting: October late afternoon on Friday and ½ day Saturday morning prior to the SOA Board Meeting (optional for those returning)

 - Leadership Orientation Meeting: November in Chicago, including a reception with staff

 - Serve on committees or task forces as assigned, which could average 1-2 hours per week.

 - Each board member has at least two assignments outside of the Board meetings.

 - In person meetings and conference calls as required for board assignments

 See the Board Policy 330, Reimbursement policy.